openziti/foundation/storage/README.md

 Note: The ANTLR4 Go implementation has a race condition, detected by go -race.
-The issue is tracked here: https://github.com/antlr/antlr4/issues/2040 The issue was fixed as described here: https://github.com/google/cel-go/pull/177/files It's not clear that this fix is required, but it can't help.
+The issue is tracked here: https://github.com/antlr/antlr4/issues/2040 The issue was fixed as described here: https://github.com/google/cel-go/pull/177/files It's not clear that this fix is required, but it appeases the race condition detector and it seems safer to have it than not.
 The fix should be reapplied after regenerating source.
 The next time source is regenerated, see if we can automate this in the generate.sh script by including the patch.